 - Security takes time and experience.
 You cannot build a secure product overnight, and you cannot compromise on security.
 The only true test is the test of time.

 At BlackBerry, our software and hardware are BlackBerry-built, providing an end-to-end layered defense, beginning at the crucial hardware root of trust.
 We verify the authenticity of the OS and software every single time any BlackBerry device in the world boots up.
 The fortified foundations of the QNX Neutrino microkernel provide integrity, resiliency and security.
 Resilient enough to power cars and nuclear plants and designed to fail safe, the QNX core protects against malware, tampering and data leakage.
 Data is encrypted and secured on the device, across our trusted network and behind the corporate firewall.
-BES10 provides manageability, BBM Protected provides secure instant messaging and BlackBerry Guardian protects against mobile malware.
+BES10 provides manageability, BBM Enterprise (formerly known as BBM Protected) provides secure instant messaging and BlackBerry Guardian protects against mobile malware.

 For more than 15 years, we’ve infused security into every aspect of our product designs.
 New attacks are always emerging and we invest heavily to develop new security technologies, improve product quality and provide customers with security tools and guidance.
 We work closely with customers, researchers and partners to defend and fortify the security and privacy of our products.